Yoon Suk Yeol

 On 29 June 2021, Yoon announced his candidacy in the 2022 presidential election.
 He joined the People Power Party (PPP) in July and won its nomination in November.
-Considered a conservative politician, Yoon ran on a platform promising economic deregulation, opposing feminism and measures such as abolishing the Ministry of Gender Equality and Family.
+Considered a conservative politician, Yoon ran on a platform promising economic deregulation, opposing feminism, and on measures such as abolishing the Ministry of Gender Equality and Family.
 He narrowly defeated Democratic Party nominee Lee Jae Myung by less than a percentage point on 9 March 2022 and assumed office as president on 10 May, becoming the first elected president to be born after the end to fighting in the Korean War.
 During his presidency, Yoon pursued friendlier relations with Japan and the United States, and has been described as hawkish toward North Korea.
 His handling of the Seoul Halloween crowd crush in 2022 and the medical crisis has attracted criticism.
 In the 2024 parliamentary midterm elections, Yoon's party suffered a defeat, which weakened his political power.
 Under Yoon's tenure, South Korea underwent democratic backsliding and a shift towards authoritarianism.
 He received mostly low approval ratings as president and had been described as a lame duck.

-On 3 December 2024, Yoon declared martial law, the first time it had been declared in South Korea since the military dictatorship of Chun Doo-hwan in 1980.
+On 3 December 2024, Yoon attempted a self-coup by declaring martial law, the first time it had been declared in South Korea since the military dictatorship of Chun Doo-hwan in 1980.
 He accused members of the National Assembly of supporting North Korea, but lifted martial law after the Assembly passed an emergency motion nullifying the declaration a few hours later.
 Amid widespread criticism and mass protests, an impeachment motion was introduced against Yoon the next day, though it fell short of the 200 votes needed to pass.
 Yoon was successfully impeached and suspended from his presidential powers in a second vote ten days later.
 Yoon subsequently became the first sitting president in South Korean history to face an arrest warrant and, in January 2025, the first to be arrested and incarcerated.
 On 4 April, the Constitutional Court unanimously upheld Yoon's impeachment by the National Assembly, officially terminating his presidency.
 Yoon announced his departure from the PPP in May.
-Yoon is currently being investigated for heading an insurrection, and may face either life imprisonment or the death penalty if convicted.
-(Note: No death penalties have been executed since the end of 1997, after a moratorium enacted in February 1998 by President Kim Dae-Jung.)
+In February 2026, he was sentenced to life imprisonment over the martial law declaration.
+Yoon is serving his sentence at Seoul Detention Center and faces ongoing multiple criminal trials in relation to other charges from the martial law declaration and other scandals.